-The Ffestiniog & Welsh Highland Railways narrow-gauge steam railway link between Caernarfon and Beddgelert is now open and travels through beautiful countryside in a leisurly manner.
+The Ffestiniog & Welsh Highland Railways narrow-gauge steam railway link between Caernarfon and Porthmadog travels through beautiful countryside in a leisurely manner.

 At Portmeirion there are woodland gardens, sub-tropical plants, giant yuccas, palms, tree ferns as well as formal borders for you to see.
 If it all looks rather familiar, it probably is as Portmeirion has served as a location for films and television shows, the most famous being The Prisoner.